Anushka Shetty To Work With This Noted Director Soon?

 The grapevine suggests that the movie is set in the 90s but will appeal to the younger generation as well.
 Anushka is likely to have a strong role in it, which might help her consolidate her 'Lady Superstar' status.

 Interestingly, GVM normally takes a while to wrap up/release his films.
-Dhruva Natchathiram , Naragasooran and Joshua Adhiyayam Ondru are just some flicks that went into ,limbo after being announced/shot.
-As such, it remains to be seen wether his flick with Anushka makes it to theatres without facing any issues.
+Dhruva Natchathiram, Naragasooran and Joshua Adhiyayam Ondru are just some flicks that went into limbo after being announced/shot.
+As such, it remains to be seen if his flick with Anushka makes it to theatres without facing any issues.

 Coming back to the Tuluva lady, she was reportedly offered a role in Chiru 152, directed by Koratala Siva.
 However, things apparently did not work out.
 She was also roped in to star in Mani Ratnam's Tamil biggie Ponniyin Selvan and this created piqued the curiosity.
 Sadly, she has reportedly opted out of the magnum opus.